js816/MechaCar_Statistical_Analysis/README.md

 * Street price (superior to MSRP which can differ from actual cost)
 * Combined fuel economy (per EPA guidelines, weighting the city fuel economy by 55% and the highway fuel economy by 45%)
 * Maintenance costs
-* Horse power
+* Horsepower
 * Reliability ratings
-* NHTSA safety ratings
+* National Highway Traffic Safety Administration (NHTSA) safety ratings
 * Design and styling ratings

 The null hypothesis is that if there are no differences between all vehicles studied then no statistical variance will be seen in metrics measured.
 The alternative hypothesis is that if MechaCars are superior to those of our closest competitors, statistical superiority will be seen in multiple metrics measured.
 It is suggested that the significance level be set at 0.05.

-After studying and compiling the data, ANOVA should be performed to determine if statistical differences are observed.
+After studying and compiling the data, an ANOVA should be performed to determine if statistical differences are observed.
 Additionally, the metrics should be visualized allowing us to see qualitatively how MechaCars compared to the competition.

-It might also be valuable to predetermine a method of developing an index encapsulating all of the above metrics to allow an overall
+It might also be valuable to predetermine a method of developing an index encapsulating all of the above metrics to allow easier comparisons.